thomasantonakis/RepData_PeerAssessment2/report.md

 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 THis database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, property and crop damage.
 The events in the database start in the year 1950 and end in November 2011.
 In the earlier years of the database there are generally fewer events recorded, most likely due to lack of good records.
 More recent years should be considered more complete.
-The data for the  analysis cme in form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
+The data for the  analysis came in form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
 Let's first of all download the file.

 ```r